 - Competitor keywords

 Keywords in SEO are the terms and phrases people type into search engines.
 The aim of any SEO strategy is to get your website to appear in the top search engine results for certain keywords.
 You do this by incorporating high-ranking keywords in your website content.
-You can learn more about SEO keywords in this article.

 But now let’s take a closer look at each of the above types of keywords and go through some examples.